nismod/irv-jamaica/frontend/docs/structure.md

 Date: 9 August 2024

 - `src/`
+  - `app/` - app config and state.
     - `config/` - contains the configuration and code related to the various datasets and visualisation layers, as well as other pieces of configuration.
       - `basemaps.ts` - configuration of basemap styles.
       - `interaction-groups.ts` - configuration of all the interaction groups
         available in the app.
       - `map-view.ts` - configuration of the initial map view coordinates, zoom etc.
       - `sections.ts` - style config for the sidebar sections.
       - `sources.ts` - functions to build URLs to access datasets in the vector/raster backends.
       - `view-layers.ts` - a list of the view layer IDs used by the map.
       - `views.ts` - default sidebar state (visible/hidden, expanded/collapsed etc.) for the individual map views.
+    - `state/` - Recoil state for the app.
+      - `damage-mapping/` - damage mapping from hazards to network assets.
+      - `layers/` - state which creates the view layer instances based on app state and data selection state.
+        - `ui/` - special layers for UI (e.g. feature bounding box layer.)
+        - `interaction-groups.ts` - state containing all active interaction groups.
+        - `view-layers.ts` - state combining all active view layers.
+        - `view-layer-params.ts` - state setting up the dynamic view layer parameters.
+      - `map-view/` - map view state and syncing it to the URL.
+      - `data-params.ts` - view layer data parameters.
+Updated from the sidebar and used to construct map tile URLs.
+      - `sections.ts` - section state for individual sidebar sections.
+      - `view.ts` - view state for individual map views.
   - `data-layers/` - config and state for individual data layers.
 There should be a folder here for each entry in `config/view-layers.ts`
     - `assets/` - common functionality for "vector assets" - vector feature layers that can have damages data visualised on them.
     - `[layer-name]` - config for layer `layer-name`. should include the following subfolders: